Understanding OBBBA Medicaid Work Requirements and Their Impact to Psychiatry

 In July 2025, President Trump signed the One Big Beautiful Bill Act (OBBBA), a major reconciliation bill that introduces sweeping changes to Medicaid, including new Medicaid work requirements for certain beneficiaries.
-These Medicaid work requirements aim to promote self-sufficiency, reduce federal spending by an estimated $325 billion over the next decade, and refocus the program as a safety net.
+The law introduces work requirements within the Medicaid program and specifically targets Medicaid adults, especially those in the expansion population.
+The law requires states to implement work requirements as federally mandated work requirements for Medicaid, marking a significant policy shift in eligibility criteria.
+These Medicaid work requirements aim to promote self-sufficiency, reduce federal spending by an estimated $325 billion over ten years, and refocus the program as a safety net.
+The work requirement provisions are also seen as a means to offset over $3 trillion in tax losses and to repeal the Medicaid expansion for working-age adults.
 Set to take effect starting January 1, 2027, in most areas, the Medicaid work requirements mandate that many Medicaid expansion adults document 80 hours per month of qualifying activities, such as employment, job training, or community service, to maintain eligibility.
+The Medicaid expansion population—primarily adults covered under the Affordable Care Act in expansion states—will be most impacted by these changes.
+The affected populations include able-bodied adults without dependents in the 40 states that expanded Medicaid under the Affordable Care Act, as well as other vulnerable groups who may face barriers to meeting the new requirements.
+The Congressional Budget Office (CBO) estimates that the OBBBA’s provisions could result in 7.8 to 11 million fewer people being enrolled in Medicaid by 2034, with over 5 million people expected to lose Medicaid as a result of the work requirements.
+The CBO also estimates that work requirements will increase the number of people without health insurance by 4.8 million by 2034.
 States have flexibility in implementing Medicaid work requirements, with some like Arizona and California exploring variations.

 Overview of OBBBA and Medicaid Reforms

-The OBBBA represents a significant overhaul of Medicaid, building on prior state-level experiments with work requirements under waivers.
+The OBBBA represents a significant overhaul of the Medicaid program, building on prior state-level experiments with work requirements under waivers.
 Key aspects of OBBBA Medicaid changes include cuts to federal funding, caps on supplemental payments, and reduced retroactive eligibility, which could affect access to psychiatric care for millions.
 Discussions in health policy circles, including FasPsych blog posts on OBBBA impacts, highlight how these Medicaid reforms challenge community health centers and mental health providers serving Medicaid patients.
+The Medicaid program now faces significant administrative and financial challenges due to the new work requirements, especially for Medicaid expansion populations and Medicaid managed care plans tasked with compliance and outreach.

-• Funding Reductions in OBBBA: OBBBA cuts federal Medicaid funding by approximately 15% over 10 years, impacting states’ ability to sustain programs for low-income populations and psychiatric care services.
+• Funding Reductions in OBBBAOBBBA cuts federal Medicaid funding by approximately 15% over 10 years, impacting states’ ability to sustain programs for low-income populations and psychiatric care services.
+States face severe financial penalties if they fail to enforce the work requirement law to the letter, including the potential loss of federal Medicaid funding.

 Key Components of Medicaid Work Requirements